 Like nearby areas, its climate has four seasons that have warm summers which are followed by harsh and snowy winters.

 Washington D.C. is known as the capital city and federal district of the United States.
 Though it is commonly referred to as D.C. it is formally known as the District of Columbia.
-The first president, George Washington, was the influence for the city name.
+The first president, George Washington, was the influence on the city’s name.

 It is located alongside the Potomac River, meaning the land sits across from Virginia and shares a border with Maryland.

-Before Washington D.C. became the national capital, it was said to be nine cities that served as capitals.
-Years later on July 9, 1790, the residence act was passed by Congress which approved the capital being along the Potomac River.
+Before Washington D.C. became the national capital, it was said to have nine cities that served as capitals.
+Years later on July 9, 1790, the Residence Act was passed by Congress which approved the capital being along the Potomac River.
 The exact location was chosen by George Washington just 7 days later on July 16.

 A student from Penn Manor High School, Khaneesha Rios, visited this historical city this past summer and shared her thoughts, “I enjoyed visiting all the memorials.
 It showed a lot of history and I loved walking on the warm summer days to view the important places.
 I think big history fans should visit D.C. to learn more about it or even revisit the sights because they are really neat.”